The Man Who Finds A Wife, Finds A Treasure

 Marriage should be viewed as a great gift from God, and it should be treasured; He created it for our enjoyment and contentment, and pronounced it “good.”

-No one can follow these basic instructions without reading His word and taking it in.
+No one can follow the basic instructions of marriage without reading His word and taking it in.

 If your marriage is struggling, go back to basics and look at God’s instruction for you as a husband or a wife; His way works (JOHN 14:6).